 6.16 A team may score a maximum of five (5) runs per inning, including the last inning or record three

-6.19 During the first half of the season, all teams WILL BE REQUIRED to hit from a tee.
+6.18 During the first half of the season, all teams WILL BE REQUIRED to hit from a tee.
 At any time during the second half of the season, the coach of each team will have the option to convert to soft toss coach pitch as the team skills improve, or a team may continue to hit from a tee for the entire season if they choose.
 PLEASE SEE "CLARIFY KNEE HIGH BATTING RULES" IN THE RULES SECTION OF THE WEBSITE FOR ADDITIONAL INFORMATION.

 Rule 7.00 – Coach Pitch Specific Rules